-- all of our child safety policies and procedures will be available for students and parents at www.altonacollege.vic.gov.au or on the school management portal (School Resources) - Newsletters and electronic communications will inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety.
+- Through, COMPASS, the school website, newsletters, school council, PTF committee, student/staff/parent meetings and dedicated parent feedback sessions - all of our child safety policies and procedures will be available for students and parents at Secondary School High School Sandringham College (sandringhamsc.vic.edu.au) - Newsletters will inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety.
+Will also provide information regarding updates via our social media page. - PROTECT Child Safety posters will be displayed across the school in common areas such as corridors, school library, classrooms, wellbeing spaces and student management offices.